go-chassis/go-chassis/README.md

  - **Pluggable Protocol**: You can custom your own protocol, by default support http and grpc, go chassis define standardized [model](https://github.com/go-chassis/go-chassis/blob/master/core/invocation/invocation.go) to makes all request of different protocol lerverage same features
  - **Multiple server management**: you can separate API by protocols and ports
   - **Handler Chain**: Able to add your own code during service calling for client and server side
- - **rich middlewares**: based on handler chain, supply circuit breaker, rate limiting, monitoring, auth features. [see](https://go-chassis.readthedocs.io/en/latest/middleware.html)
+ - **rich middleware**: based on handler chain, supply circuit breaker, rate limiting, monitoring, auth features. [see](https://go-chassis.readthedocs.io/en/latest/middleware.html)
  - **Route management**: Able to route to different service based on weight and match rule to achieve Canary Release easily
  - **Client side Load balancing**: Able to custom strategy
  - **Pluggable Cipher**: Able to custom your own cipher for AKSK and TLS certs